-Knowing how to clean painted walls to remove stains can seem a little tricky as you don’t want to ruin your walls to the point where you need to repaint them.
+Don't despair.
+You can learn how to clean painted walls to remove stains without ruining them.
+After all, the last thing you need is to repaint them.
 In addition, you need to consider the type of paint finish you have, as harsh cleaning products or bleach may damage the surface or make the stain worse.

 How to clean painted walls to remove grease and grime stains